Plan before landing

 Official support note

-This page adds the critical China mainland device caveat, so the site does not over-promise eSIM support for every iPhone.
+This page adds the critical China mainland device caveat, so travelers do not assume eSIM support works for every iPhone.

 How TravelerLocal uses it